IIIristraM/sagun/README.md

 #### 3. useServiceConsumer

-this hook retrieves service by its constructor and create corresponding redux actions to invoke methods marked by `@daemon` decorator.
-Actions are bond to store so no `dispatch` necessary.
+This hook retrieves service by its constructor, and create corresponding redux actions to invoke methods, marked by `@daemon` decorator.
+Actions are bond to store, so no `dispatch` necessary.

 ```ts
 import { Service, daemon } from '@iiiristram/sagun';